 The Company has a stock option plan (the "Plan") that authorizes the Board of Directors to grant options to directors, officers, consultants and key employees.
-The maximum number common shares issuable pursuant to the exercise of the options granted under the plan is 10% of the total issued and outstanding common shares of the Company at time of grant.
-The maximum number of stock options granted to any one individual in a 12-month period may not exceed 5% of the outstanding common shares of the Company.
-The maximum number of stock options granted to any one consultant or an individual providing investor relations services in a 12-month period may not exceed 2% of the outstanding common shares of the Company.
-Options granted to consultants or individuals providing investor relations services will vest over at least 12 months with no more than one-quarter of the options vesting in any three-month period.
-The exercise price of the options is fixed by the Board of Directors of the Company at the time of the grant at the market price of the common shares.
-These options are non-transferrable and are valid for a maximum of 10 years from the date of issue, and except for where previously noted, are subject to vesting provisions as determined by the Board of Directors.
+The maximum number of common shares issuable pursuant to the exercise of the options granted under the plan is 10% of the total issued and outstanding common shares of the Company at time of grant.
+The maximum number of stock options granted to any one individual in a twelvemonth period may not exceed 5% of the outstanding common shares of the Company.
+The maximum number of stock options granted to any one consultant or an individual providing investor relations services in a twelvemonth period may not exceed 2% of the outstanding common shares of the Company.
+Options granted to consultants or individuals providing investor relations services will vest over at least twelve months with no more than one-quarter of the options vesting in any three-month period.
+The exercise price of the options is fixed by the Board of Directors of the Company at the time of the grant.
+These options are non-transferrable and are valid for a maximum of ten years from the date of issue, and except for where previously noted, are subject to vesting provisions as determined by the Board of Directors.